 The Forum committed itself very early on to ensuring good quality smoke detectors were available on the market.
 Under the umbrella of the vfdb, the “Vereinigung zur Förderung des Deutschen Brandschutzes” (Association for the Promotion of German Fire Protection) experts developed the vfdb-Directive 14-01 with increased requirements for smoke detectors.
 This directive requires the minimum standards as set down in DIN EN 14604 (see CE label) and adds substantially higher requirements for quality.

-Since coming into being, the Q-quality seal has established itself firmly on the market.
+Since coming into being, the Q-quality mark has established itself firmly on the market.
 The majority of professional housing associations and German fire departments now explicitly demand the use of Q-certified smoke detectors.
-Until the end of 2023, manufacturers can still licence their smoke detectors in accordance with the vfdb-Directive 14-01.
+Until the end of 2024, manufacturers can still licence their smoke detectors in accordance with the vfdb-Directive 14-01.

 The “Q” in accordance with the certification regulations